freetom/CheaPhone-Server/README.md

 # CheaPhone-Server
 Server for the CheaPhone android application

+Designed to work with GNU/Linux but I think could be easily adapted to Windows

 Copyright 2014 Bortoli Tomas

     This program is free software: you can redistribute it and/or modify